All Products

 Automatic Fault Tolerance

-Turn on the Automatic Fault Tolerance switch and configure the parameters.
-The system will provide job detection and control capabilities to promptly detect and avoid errors at the job's algorithm layer, thereby improving GPU utilization.
-For more information, see AIMaster: An elastic and automatic fault tolerance engine.
+Enable Automatic Fault Tolerance and configure the required parameters to detect and mitigate algorithm-level errors, improving GPU utilization.
+AIMaster: An elastic automatic fault tolerance engine.

 Note

-When you enable automatic fault tolerance, the system starts an AIMaster instance that runs alongside the job instance, which consumes computing resources.
-The AIMaster instance resource usage is as follows:
+When you enable automatic fault tolerance, an AIMaster instance starts and runs with the job instance.
+This consumes a specific amount of computing resources.
+The AIMaster instance uses the following resources:

 • Resource quota: 1 CPU core and 1 GiB of memory.